Further details of parental bereavement leave and pay announced

 Where a parent takes leave soon after their child’s death (the exact period has yet to be decided), they will not be required to give notice of their intention to take leave.
 They will just need to inform their employer of the reason for their absence and that they intend to take parental bereavement leave.
 However, where they take leave at a later date they will be required to give at least one week’s notice.

-Evidence of right to take leave and receive pay will employee’s need to provide?
+What Evidence of right to take leave and receive pay will employee’s need to provide?

 For bereavement leave, the employee will only have to provide a declaration of their entitlement if their employer requests it.
 Even then, the Government considers that if a parent takes time off around the time of the child’s death they will not have to provide a written declaration confirming their entitlement before they take the leave.